Cretezy/godot-object-serializer/README.md

 Note that the type field (by default `._type`) will automatically be added after your custom serializer, and the field will be present in the deserializer's `data`.
 Having a custom serializer/deserializer skips constructor handling.

-To serialize/deserialize nested data, use the `serialize`/`deserialize` Callables provided to your method.
-This is only required for non-primitives.
+Use the provided `serialize`/`deserialize` Callables for nested data.
+This is necessary only for non-primitive types.

 ```gdscript
 class Data: